adonisjs/v5-docs/content/releases/out-of-preview.md

 }
 ```

-And now run the migrations as follows
+And now run the migrations as follows.

 ```sh
 node ace migrate